Abbot John Whethamstede’s Chronicle of the Abbey of St Albans

 John Evelyn's Diary.
 9th October 1671 and 10th October 1671.
 I went, after evening service, to London, in order to a journey of refreshment with Mr. Treasurer (age 41), to Newmarket, Suffolk, where the King (age 41) then was, in his coach with six brave horses, which we changed thrice, first, at Bishop-Stortford [Map], and last, at Chesterford; so, by night, we got to Newmarket, Suffolk, where Mr. Henry Jermain (age 35) (nephew to the Earl of St. Alban (age 66)) lodged me very civilly.
 We proceeded immediately to Court, the King and all the English gallants being there at their autumnal sports.
 Supped at the Lord Chamberlain's; and, the next day, after dinner, I was on the heath, where I saw the great match run between Woodcock and Flatfoot, belonging to the King, and to Mr. Eliot, of the bedchamber, many thousands being spectators; a more signal race had not been run for many years.

 On 10th October 1680 John Campbell 2nd Duke Argyll was born to Archibald Campbell 1st Duke Argyll (age 22) and Elizabeth Tollemache Duchess Argyll (age 21) at Ham House, Richmond, Surrey.
+He married (1) 1701 Mary Duncombe Duchess of Argyll (2) 6th June 1717 Jane Warburton Duchess of Argyll and had issue.

 John Evelyn's Diary.
 10th October 1683.
 Visited the Duchess of Grafton (age 15), not yet brought to bed, and dining with my Lord Chamberlain (her father) (age 65), went with them to see Montague House, a palace lately built by Lord Montague (age 44), who had married the most beautiful Countess of Northumberland (age 29).
 It is a stately and ample palace.
 Signor Verrio's (age 47) fresco paintings, especially the funeral pile of Dido, on the staircase, the labors of Hercules, fight with the Centaurs, his effeminacy with Dejanira, and Apotheosis or reception among the gods, on the walls and roof of the great room above,-I think exceeds anything he has yet done, both for design, coloring, and exuberance of invention, comparable to the greatest of the old masters, or what they so celebrate at Rome.
 In the rest of the chamber are some excellent paintings of Holbein, and other masters.
 The garden is large, and in good air, but the fronts of the house not answerable to the inside.
-The court at entry, and wings for offices seem too near the street, and that so very narrow and meanly built, that the corridor is not in proportion to the rest, to hide the court from being overlooked by neighbors; all which might have been prevented, had they placed the house further into the ground, of which there was enough to spare.
+The court at entry, and wings for offices seem too near the street, and that so very narrow and meanly built, that the corridor is not in proportion to the rest, to hide the court from being overlooked by neighbours; all which might have been prevented, had they placed the house further into the ground, of which there was enough to spare.
 But on the whole it is a fine palace, built after the French pavilion-way, by Mr. Hooke, the Curator of the Royal Society.
 There were with us my Lady Scroope, the great wit, and Monsieur Chardine (age 39), the celebrated traveler.

 On 10th October 1738 Benjamin West was born.
+He married 1765 Elizabeth Shewell.

 On 10th October 1796 Juliana Maria Welf Queen Consort Denmark and Norway (age 67) died.